 Rafael Ventura, 48, of Union City, was charged with making terroristic threats, driving while intoxicated, reckless driving, and possession of open/unsealed container of alcoholic beverage in a motor vehicle passenger compartment, according to Police Det.
 Lt.
 Danilo Cabrera.

-Due to the violation, the officers conducted a motor vehicle stop and approached the driver who was identified as Ventura.
-During the motor vehicle stop, officers discovered an empty bottle of an alcoholic beverage in the back seat area.
+Officers conducted a motor vehicle stop and approached the driver, later identified as Ventura.
+During their stop, officers discovered an empty bottle of an alcoholic beverage in plan view in the back seat.

-Ventura was then released on a summons with a court date and to a responsible party, police said.
+Ventura was released on a summons with a court date and to a responsible party, authorities said.